hehbhehb/basic/README.md

 1. CREATE DATABASE basic;

-**NOTE:** Yii won't create the database for you, this has to be done MANUALLY before you can access it.
+**NOTE:** this project won't create the database for you, this has to be done MANUALLY before you can access it.

 2. Edit the file `config/db.php` with real data, for example: